mreyer0339/BashReconGUI/README.md

 ## 📂  Output

 guiActivePassiveRecon_scan_results/

   └── 2025-06-11_14-05-32/

         ├── whois_output.txt

         ├── nmap_scan.txt

         └── ...

-Any tools which are exited mid-scan are still saved, but will appear as:
+Any tools which are exited mid-scan are still saved, but will appear as: tool_skipped.txt
-        ├── whois_output_skipped.txt
-        ├── nmap_scan_skipped.txt

 ---